ajroach42/ajroach42.github.io/_posts/2017-04-01-blogging-from-the-kindle-fire.md

 ![Kindle Fire]({{site.baseurl}}/images/KindleFire-versions.png)

 So far, it is actually a nice little device.
 I threw a USB OTG adapter on it, connected my new, ridiculously tiny mechanical keyboard, and now I'm off to the races.
 This is my first attempt at a regular blogpost with this strange little setup.
-We'll see how it goes, but I think it'll be a nice little addition to my digital arsenal.
+We'll see how it goes, but I think it'll be a nice addition to my digital arsenal.

 (Now I just need to 3D print a good stand/clip for the tablet/keyboard combo...)